TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 // Hardware SPI pins:
 Ucglib_SSD1331_18x96x64_UNIVISION_HWSPI ucg(/*cd=*/ 35, /*cs=*/ 12, /*reset=*/ 33);
 ````
 ### Hardware SPI 70x Faster

-The code ran flawlessly both with *software SPI* and *hardware SPI*:
+The code ran flawlessly with both *software SPI* and *hardware SPI*:

-The firmware runs three *speed drawing tests*: *Text*, *Boxes*, and *Gradients*.
-At the end of each test, it reports back the achieved *frame rate*.
-When all three tests are completed, the code starts over again.
+The firmware performs three *speed drawing tests*: *Text*, *Boxes*, and *Gradients*.
+At the end of each test, it reports the achieved *frame rate*.
+Once all three tests are completed, the code restarts.

-Obviously, the speed of *software SPI* depends on many factors including the microcontroller itself.
-Generally, though, *software SPI* is always dramatically slower than the optimized *hardware SPI*.
-This may not become evident when you just output a few lines of text.
-When doing animations or displaying video, the speed differences are dramatically.
+The speed of *software SPI* depends on several factors, including the microcontroller itself.
+However, *software SPI* is generally much slower than the optimized *hardware SPI*.
+This difference may not be noticeable when displaying just a few lines of text, but it becomes very evident during animations or video playback.

-The test above exposed that with *software SPI*, the *average framerate* was around *1-2fps*.
-With *hardware SPI*, it was typically around *70fps* and better.
-That's a dramatic difference if you plan to use animations.
+The test revealed that with *software SPI*, the *average frame rate* was around *1-2 fps*.
+With *hardware SPI*, it was typically around *70 fps* or better.
+That's a significant improvement, especially for animations.

 ### Identifying Hardware SPI

-Although modern microcontrollers can use *any GPIO* for interfaces like *I2C* and *SPI*, there are certain *designated GPIOs* that provide *hardware acceleration* for these interfaces.
+Although modern microcontrollers can use *any GPIO* for interfaces like *I2C* and *SPI*, certain *designated GPIOs* provide *hardware acceleration* for these interfaces.

-Using *Hardware SPI* for displays is always recommended, even if you do not need super fast frame rates, because it saves resources and lets your microcontroller focus on other things.
-However, the *Arduino library* has illustrated that it may be challenging to actually *use* hardware SPI, and here is why:
+Using *Hardware SPI* for displays is always recommended, even if super-fast frame rates are not required.
+It conserves resources and allows your microcontroller to focus on other tasks.
+However, the *Arduino library* has shown that using hardware SPI can be challenging, and here's why:

-* **Development board:** the design of your development board determines which GPIOs need to be used for hardware SPI
+* **Development board:** The design of your development board dictates which GPIOs should be used for hardware SPI.
-* **Library:** the library you use **must know** which GPIOs your particular development board uses for hardware SPI.
+* **Library:** The library you use **must know** which GPIOs your particular development board uses for hardware SPI.

 > [TIP]
-> If in doubt, the first thing should be to safely identify the GPIOs that *your particular development board* uses for hardware SPI.
-If these do not work with a particular library, then dig into the library code to find out which GPIOs the library "thinks" it should use, and make sure the correct GPIOs are in fact used.
+> If in doubt, the first step should be to safely identify the GPIOs that *your particular development board* uses for hardware SPI.
+If these do not work with a particular library, dig into the library code to identify which GPIOs the library expects to use and ensure the correct GPIOs are being used.

 ## Data Sheets